zahrafalah/Go/README.md

   * The Go Playground at https://play.golang.org/ to quickly run a snippet of code.
   * First, dynamically-typed languages perform type checking at runtime, while statically typed languages perform type checking at compile time.If a script written in a statically-typed language contains errors, it will fail to compile until the errors have been fixed.
   Second, statically-typed languages require you to declare the data types of your variables before you use them, while dynamically-typed languages do not.
-Consider the two following code examples:
+Consider the two following:
   * Static languages: Go , C++, Java
   * Dynamic languages: JS, Python, Ruby

 Array: Fixed length list of things(more primitive)
 Slice: An array that can grow or shrink(more fancy).
 Every element in a slice must be of same type

+func WriteFile(filename string, data []byte, perm os.FileMode) error